TrieuQuangNinh/CNCU-01-4Layer-Redesign/README.md

 * This project is a PCB redesign of the open-source CNCU-01 controller board.

 * The original design was implemented as a 2-layer PCB.
-In this project, the board was migrated to a 4-layer stackup to improve routing quality, power integrity, and manufacturability.
+In this project, the board was redesigned into a 4-layer stackup to improve routing flexibility, power distribution, and signal routing quality.

 ## Layer Stackup